Home > Sectors > Public sector > The city of tomorrow: smart city or low-tech city?

 Are smart city solutions right for small towns?

 Absolutely.
 Saint-Sulpice-la-Forêt is a good example.
-This rural community of 1,500 inhabitants has equipped its communal buildings with connected sensors to save energy.
+This rural commune of 1,500 inhabitants has equipped its communal buildings with connected sensors to save energy.
 By monitoring consumption in real time water, electricity, gas, as well as a series of indicators (indoor temperature, luminosity, air quality, etc.), it has been able to produce a detailed report. energy savings of 20 % in two years.
 The result was so satisfying that Shanghai, China's most populous city, sent a delegation to the site!

 A surprising example of a smart city solution?